hansama0902/DBMS_Project-II_Design-Implement-a-Document-Database/README.md

    node runAllQueries.js
    ```
 ## Project Information
-1.The document includes a business requirements document with an inheritance diagram.
+1.The document includes a business requirements document with an inheritance diagram and Output result.
 2.MongoDB_PatientManagementSystem includes a Node.js project with queries.